 Jarvi and other researchers in the state have made considerable progress towards reducing RLWD through educational and research approaches.
 They have provided public forums, talks, handouts, brochures and are in the process of integrating RLWD education into the Hawai‘i DOE curriculum.
 They produced and piloted an activity book, The Mystery of Rat Lungworm Disease, in four East Hawai‘i schools for second graders.

 “This was very well-received, and we are in the process of distribution across the islands and state,” she says.
 The researchers also are developing a “junior investigator scientific journal” that will encompass many STEM disciplines while learning about RLWD for tenth grade students.

-Currently Jarvi and the RLWD research team are working with catchment tanks to test filtration and UV systems to see if RLW larvae can make it through.
-They also are gearing up to conduct a pilot study to test 500 volunteers for the presence of RLW antibodies to better understand the prevalence.
+Jarvi and the RLWD research team are working with catchment tanks to test filtration and UV systems to see if RLW larvae can make it through.
+They conducted a pilot study to test volunteers for the presence of RLW antibodies to better understand the prevalence.
 They are working with Puna Medical Center and Clinical Lab for blood collection.
 Meanwhile, they continue to educate the community about RLWD and how to best prevent it.

 “Our RLWD educational and research efforts will help save lives,” says Jarvi.
 “RLWD is a very preventable disease, if you know about it.
 Education is key, and we are providing activity books to keiki (children) who can then go home and educate their ‘ohana (family).”

 Future goals of the RLWD project are to continue to educate the public toward minimizing infection, to develop reliable diagnostics for health providers, and develop management plans that would reduce slug, snail, and rat population numbers.